Results So Far ...

 So far we have tested 23 Mugford, Mudford and Mogford men for the standard 67 STR markers (Short Tandem Repeat Y-DNA markers).

 It is already evident that Mugford men belong to a variety of different genetic Y-haplogroups, so we conclude that the single-founder hypothesis is false for Mugfords.
 This was expected, given the geographic (locative) origins of the surname.

-Seven other participants belong to various sub-branches of haplogroup R1b and are not related to the other gentlemen in haplogroup R1a1.
-Only two of the seven are known to be related.
-These seven have roots in Devon, Cornwall and Somerset, England and in Newfoundland and Labrador, Canada.
-Another participant belongs to haplogroup R1a1 but is not related to others in R1a1.
+Nine other participants belong to various sub-branches of haplogroup R1b and are not related to the other gentlemen in haplogroup R1a1.
+Only two of the eight are known to be related.
+These eight have roots in Devon, Cornwall and Somerset, England and in Newfoundland and Labrador, Canada.
+Another participant belongs to haplogroup R1a1 but is not related to others in R1a1, and another belongs to haplogroup I2a.
 Testing is underway to see exactly which sub-branches these men are on and what their terminal SNPs are.

 Haplogroup R1b is the most common Y-haplogroup in Western Europe with especially high incidence in the Iberian Peninsula (Spain and Portugal), Western France and Ireland.

 Another participant belongs to haplogroup I2, a relatively small haplogroup found mainly in western Europe.

 Another participant belongs to haplogroup O, probably O1 (testing is not complete), a haplogroup found mainly in southeast Asia and thought to have originated there, thousands of years ago.

 The table below describes the 9 genetically-distinct (Y-DNA) Mugford and Mudford family groups discovered so far among members of the Mugford Surname DNA Project :

 |Tentative Ancient Ethnic Origin|